Nakama-Partnering-Services/nakama-project-scaffolding/frameworks/apex-dml-manager/README.md

-TODO: improve this framework adding method for converting lead, upsert by externalId, and undelete.
-Submit a PR.

 To investigate: - Check if a record can be updated when user has no row level access because of with sharing.

 Considerations: